xicenmath/xicen/contents/publications.md

 ### Research List
 -->

-### My research focuses primarily on Multilinear Harmonic Analysis and Partial Differential Equations.
+### My research focuses primarily on Multilinear Harmonic Analysis, Partial Differential Equations, and Fluid Mechanics.
 The specific interests and research achievements are as follows.